FarronF/limerick-council-meetings/meetings/2015/11/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 15th October 2015.md

 areas where there are issues with signage, please submit details so we

-can order and erect replacement signs.---
+can order and erect replacement signs.
+---
 5

 NOTICES OF MOTION